Urinary incontinence - retropubic suspension

 - Irritable bladder, causing the need to urinate more often

-- It may be harder to empty your bladder, or you may need to use a catheter
+- More difficulty emptying your bladder, or the need to use a catheter

 Before the Procedure